Skip to main content

 A business wants to find out how the color of the office decor affects worker productivity.

-In this case, worker productivity would be the dependent variable, and the color of the office would be the independent variable.
+In this case, worker productivity is the dependent variable, and the color of the office is the independent variable.
 The business could also alter the independent variable by instead evaluating how work hours or low morale influence worker productivity.

 In the workplace